 The CEO Daddy Next Door, for Harlequin Desire.

-The Best Man’s Baby, for Harlequin Desire, out January 2017.
+The Best Man’s Baby, for Harlequin Desire.

 The Ten-Day Baby Takeover, for Harlequin Desire, out April 2017.